Migration and communities in the East End

 Seamen migrated to the East End from all corners of the former British Colonies.
-Individuals from Eastern Africa, Southern and Eastern Asia were employed on British and European ships, referred to at the time as ‘Lascars’.
+People from Eastern Africa, Southern and Eastern Asia were employed on British and European ships.
+They were referred to at the time as ‘Lascars’.
 Some also settled in East End dock areas from as early as the 16th and 17th centuries.
 In the library collection the classification of these ethnic groups can be found under the classification 440.

 As well as newspaper cuttings we also hold the archive of Edith Ramsey (ref P/RAM).
 Her papers on social work and education relate to the:

 - migration of some Asian and Somali communities

 - refugees to Stepney.

 This is reflected in the Records of the Tower Hamlets Institute for Adult Education and its Predecessors created in 1957 (ref no. I/THI).